 (b) Unless it is determined by the Commissioners that such disclosure is required to carry out the responsibilities of M.G.L. c.
 19C, personally identifiable and confidential information shall not be revealed at a hearing.

-6.04: continued

 (c) If the Commissioners determine that during the course of the hearing disclosure of personally identifiable or confidential information will occur, the Commissioners or their designee shall:

 1. give notice ten business days prior to the commencement of the hearing to the person whose data will be disclosed or to his or her authorized representative of the Commission's intent to disclose personally identifiable or confidential information;